Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Empirical Application

 A key tenet of the argument of the importance of distinguishing breaks in the factor variance and loadings is because the routine normalization applied in factor models rules out the possible interpretation that the factor variance changed; breaks in the factor variance are necessarily subsumed into breaks in the factor loadings.
-Given the clear rejection of the $Z$-test, our results suggest that rotational breaks, which may stem from changes in the factor variance, are important when modeling U.S. macroeconomic data using factors.
+Given the clear rejection of the sup-$Z$ test for the Great Moderation break, our results suggest that rotational breaks, which may stem from changes in the factor variance, are important when modeling U.S. macroeconomic data using factors.